PLAYROOM MAKEOVER | AFFORDABLE DO IT YOURSELF HOME WEEKEND PROJECT | CHALK PAINT PROJECT

 ...which meant I no longer had an excuse for not finishing the rest of the room.
 It was time to give the dumpster-dive headboard a makeover.

-As always, I used BB Frösch Chalk Paint Powder to make my own chalk paint.
+As always, I used BB Frösch Paint Transformer to make my own chalk paint.
 I already had the perfect color palette from the previous projects, so I just mixed up another sample-size jar of chalk paint in "Green Parakeet."

-Metal lockers, wooden headboard, metal clock, and plastic frames all now coordinate with chalk paint I made myself in all kinds of fun colors using BB Frösch Chalk Paint Powder.
+Metal lockers, wooden headboard, metal clock, and plastic frames all now coordinate with chalk paint I made myself in fun colors using BB Frösch Paint Transformer.
 Not only would this room have been cost-prohibitive with pre-mixed chalk paint, I wouldn’t have been able to pick these awesome colors (thanks @justaddsunshineinc for sharing your favorite colors!)